The most valuable thing a writer can learn is how long does it take to write a book.

 It’s a great motivating tactic and helps our students complete their books on time.

-Find an accountability partner who is willing to encourage and hold you accountable to meet your deadlines!
+ACTION STEP: Find an accountability partner who is willing to encourage and hold you accountable to meet your deadlines!

-#5 – Setting Challenges for Yourself
+#5 – Set Challenges for Yourself

 Following the same routine can get old quickly especially for something lengthy like writing the first draft of your book.